gravitationalwavedc/gwlandscape_compas/README.md

 * Python 3.8+ with the virtualenv module installed
 * Node Version Manager (NVM) installed
 * In some instances `npm run relay` may raise an error that requires the `watchman` package to be installed.
+* COMPAS (refer to the [docs](https://compas.readthedocs.io/en/latest/pages/Getting%20started/getting-started.html) to install it)

 ## Project Structure